szymonmichalski/starid-1/docs/comments.md

 *model*

-tensorflow graph implementing inference for star identification. it's kept separate and independent since it's used by multiple scripts, for example lb, learn, and testing.
+tensorflow graph implementing inference for star identification. it's kept separate and independent since it's used by multiple scripts, for example id1, learn, and testing.

 *training*